 Some benefits of using a monochrome color palette would be the sense of harmony it brings.
-Sticking to a single base hue and its tints and shades bring a cohesiveness to the piece.
+Sticking to a single base hue and its tints and shades bring cohesiveness to the piece.
 Another benefit would be the simplicity of the design.
-It would be easy to make and there you would never have to worry about colors clashing.
+It would be easy to make, and there you would never have to worry about colors clashing.
 Monochrome aesthetics also give a minimalistic style and allows the content to shine through.

 Monochrome also is inclusive.
 It allows those with color blindness some accessibility benefits.
 Monochromatic allows contrasting elements to be seen as well.
 Another appeal of monochromatism is the impression it leaves, especially with a strong or unique base color.

 Monochromatic themes are all around us, in art, nature, and web pages we choose to visit.
 They are a simple and effective option for brands both big and small.
-Whether its an interior designer, online marketer or web designer monochrome can be a source of motivation for artists.
-Especially, when they want to make a statement.
+Whether it’s an interior designer, online marketer, or web designer monochrome can be a source of motivation for artists, especially when they want to make a statement.
 Monochromatic color schemes are a great first impression and spark the interests of the audience.
 It’s fun to play around with and explore all the different color variants.
-Overall, monochromatic color schemes are timeless and the options are measureless.
+Overall, monochromatic color schemes are timeless, and the options are measureless.